hlwvk/improv-games/README.md

 https://hlwvk.github.io/improv-games/

+Credit to Chrome Music Lab: https://github.com/googlecreativelab/chrome-music-lab

-Work in progress.
-End result will be interactive games with an agent that is trained on demonstrations of experts in improvisation.
+This project is a work in progress.
+The end result will be some interactive games, where one can interact with an agent, who is trained on demonstrations of experts in improvisation.